TIMMY-CHAN/MindWatcher/README.md

 MindWatcher addresses the limitations of current LLMs in long-tail knowledge and fine-grained visual perception.
 It is trained using a novel **Step-wise Normalized GRPO** algorithm and a hybrid reward system, abandoning traditional SFT to avoid "alignment tax" and tool abuse.

 MindWatcher demonstrates SOTA performance on the newly constructed **MWE-Bench** and competitive results on MMSearch and SimpleVQA.
 We also distilled three smaller-scale models (2B, 3B, 4B) that rival larger baselines.
-The MWE-Bench and the distilled model will be released soon.
+The MWE-Bench and the distilled models will be released soon.

 <p align="center">
   <img width="100%" src="./assets/performance.png">